Priya1Projects/llm-rag-laggraph-agents/README.md

 # MULTI AGENT RAG SYSTEM

-This is simple RAG System to demonstrate how to build a simple Chat Assistant with Langraph This assistant is a nutritional assistant that will answer your daily nutrition based questions.
+This is simple RAG System to demonstrate how to build a simple Chat Assistant with Langraph This assistant is a nutritional assistant that will answer your daily nutrition based questions

 # Architecture

-User query -> Retrival agent ( retrieves from PDFs knowledge base) -> Generate Agent (takes embeddings and query and generates relevant response)
+User query -> Retrival agent ( retrieves relevant documents using Vectore Store similarity search ) -> Generate Agent (Passes Query, documents to OpenAI gpt-4o-mini to generate a accurate response)

+Langraph used to showcase how to create connected and stateful agents

 # Tech Stack

-Python (Langchain, Langraph, openAI, sentence transformers) FASTAPi
+Python (Langchain, Langraph, openAI, sentence transformers,FAISS) FASTAPi
 Streamlit

 Docker
 Github codespaces for development
 HuggingFace Spaces for deployment